ergoplatform/ergodocs/docs/uses/chaincash.md

   - Yes, ChainCash is designed to be inclusive, allowing anyone to participate by creating reserves, issuing, accepting, and redeeming notes.

 **3. What happens if an agent defaults?**

-  - If an agent who **issued or signed** a ChainCash note defaults (i.e., they are unable to fulfill their obligation to back the note), the note can still be redeemed against the reserves of any other previous **signer**.
+  - If an agent who issued or signed a ChainCash note defaults (i.e., they are unable to fulfill their obligation to back the note), the note can still be redeemed against the reserves of any other previous signer.
 This means that the responsibility to redeem the note falls on those who have previously backed it by signing, not on the current holder.
 Simply accepting and using a ChainCash note does not put your reserves at risk unless you have issued or explicitly signed the note to provide backing.

 **4. How are disputes handled in ChainCash?**

 - ChainCash prevents disputes through automatic enforcement of rules by smart contracts.
 Key mechanisms:
       - Transactions follow predefined rules enforced by smart contracts.
       - All transactions are recorded transparently and immutably on the blockchain.
       - Redemption receipts document note history and signers.
       - Smart contracts handle scenarios like refunds and partial redemptions programmatically.

 **5. Is ChainCash compatible with existing financial systems?**

   - Yes, ChainCash is designed to be flexible and interoperable, making it easy to integrate with existing financial systems and services.

 ## References